cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 produces a public share:

 * `Vdaf.measurement_to_input_shares(measurement: Measurement, nonce:
-  Bytes[Vdaf.NONCE_SIZE], rand: Bytes[Vdaf.RAND_SIZE]) -> (Bytes, Vec[Bytes])`
+  Bytes[Vdaf.NONCE_SIZE], rand: Bytes[Vdaf.RAND_SIZE]) -> tuple[Bytes,
-  is the randomized sharding algorithm run by each Client.
+  Vec[Bytes]]` is the randomized sharding algorithm run by each Client.
 (Input `rand` consists of the random coins consumed by the algorithm.)
 It consumes the measurement and the nonce and produces a public share, distributed to each of Aggregators, and the corresponding sequence of input shares, one for each Aggregator.
 Depending on the VDAF, the input shares may encode additional information used to verify the recovered output shares (e.g., the "proof shares" in Prio3 {{prio3}}).
 The length of the output vector MUST be `SHARES`.